 - Review the quality and type of interactions between staff and parents, for example, in the playground.
-How could this be enhanced further? - What actions might be taken to positively and genuinely engage with those parents who are consistently on the periphery? - What steps might be taken to change the narrative from 'hard-to-reach' parents to consider how the school or setting is going to maximise all opportunities to extend outwards to connect with individual/groups of parents?
+How could this be enhanced further? - What actions might be taken to positively and genuinely engage with those parents who are consistently on the periphery?

-- Support staff so that they can actively 'listen to seek understanding' (rather than to immediately respond) when communicating with your Black Caribbean parents - Each staff member (senior leaders, middle leaders, class teachers, Support Staff, SMSAs, Office Staff) to identify those Black Caribbean parents with whom: - Do they have an existing respectful, positive relationship? - They have a relationship that could be strengthened further.
-How might this be achieved? - Consider how genuine, meaningful, and positive relationships with your Black Caribbean parents are going to be actively developed and invested in?
-Consider those individuals who may have previously felt invisible, overlooked, ignored and at the bottom of any unspoken pecking-order within your school or setting.
+- What steps might be taken to change the narrative from 'hard-to-reach' parents to consider how the school or setting is going to maximise all opportunities to extend outwards to connect with individual/groups of parents? - Support staff so that they are able to actively 'listen to seek understanding' (rather than to immediately respond) when communicating with your Black Caribbean parents - Each staff member (senior leaders, middle leaders, class teachers, Support Staff, SMSAs, Office Staff) to identify those Black Caribbean parents with whom: - They have an existing respectful, positive relationship? - They have a relationship that could be strengthened further.
+How might this be achieved? - Consider how genuine, meaningful and positive relationships with your Black Caribbean parents are going to be actively developed and invested in?
+Give particular consideration to those individuals who may have previously felt invisible, overlooked, ignored and at the bottom of any unspoken hierarchy within your school or setting

-Pro-active seeking of parent views
+Pro-active Seeking of Parent Views